well-typed/memory-usage-zurihac-2021/README.md

 Looking through the different examples you can tune your expectation about how objects are laid out on the heap.

 ![](assets/ghc-debug-tui-expaned.png)

 ### Summary

-At the moment the TUI is more of an exploratory toy than a serious debugging application.
+At the moment the TUI is more of an exploratory toy than a serious debugger.
 For serious debugging you should write your own debugging scripts, which we will get onto later.